apostrophecms/i18n-static/README.md

 ---

-Pieces are edited in the module `@apostrophecms/i18n-static`.
-Then, JSON files are generated for the i18n module used in Apostrophe.
+JSON files used in Apostrophe are used by i18next.
+These resources are automatically converted as pieces through this lodule `@apostrophecms/i18n-static`.

 This will add an entry in the admin bar "I18n Static Phrases".